-Eric Wicks, an All-Big East performer at West Virginia from 2004-07, joined the Bison coaching staff in the spring of 2013.
-After coaching the Bucknell cornerbacks in his first four seasons, he will oversee the entire defensive secondary with a focus on the safeties starting in 2017.
+Eric Wicks, an All-Big East performer at West Virginia from 2004 to 2007, joined the Bucknell coaching staff in the spring of 2013.
+After coaching the Bison cornerbacks during his first four seasons, he began to oversee the entire defensive secondary with a focus on the safeties in 2017.

-In Wicks’s final season overseeing the cornerbacks, sophomore Bryan Marine became the first Bison cornerback to earn All-Patriot League honors since All-American Bryce Robertson in 2011.
-Marine, who totaled 54 tackles, also registered 13 pass breakups, the most by a Bucknell player since 2004.
+In Wicks’s final season overseeing the cornerbacks, Bryan Marine became the first Bucknell cornerback to earn All-Patriot League honors since All-American Bryce Robertson in 2011.
+Marine, who totaled 54 tackles, also registered 13 pass breakups, the most by a Bison since 2004.

-A three-time All-Big East defensive back, Wicks was a three-year starter with the Mountaineers and was signed as an undrafted free agent by the Seattle Seahawks following his playing days at West Virginia.
-One of the leaders of the Mountaineers’ defense, he helped the squad rank seventh nationally in total defense his senior season (2007).
+A three-time All-Big East defensive back, Wicks was a three-year starter with the Mountaineers and went on to sign a free-agent contract with the Seattle Seahawks.
+One of the leaders of West Virginia’ defense, he helped the squad rank seventh nationally in total defense in 2007, his senior season.

 Wicks joined the coaching ranks as a graduate assistant at Pittsburgh in 2010.
 He spent two years focusing his efforts on video, special teams and outside linebackers.
-In 2012, he expanded his role and assisted with the linebackers and defensive backs while also having a hand in recruiting.
+In 2012, he expanded his role and helped mentor the linebackers and defensive backs while also having a hand in recruiting.

 Wicks earned his bachelor’s degree in athletic coaching education from West Virginia in 2007.

 RECRUITING AREAS: Central and Western Pennsylvania (State College and West), Ohio (Cleveland and East, including Youngstown and Akron)